oracle/dotnet-db-samples/samples/README.txt

 ==========
 Sample 1: Demonstrates how a REF Cursor is obtained as an OracleDataReader.
 Sample 2: Demonstrates how a REF Cursor is obtained as an OracleDataReader through the use of an OracleRefCursor object.
-Sample 3: Demonstrates how multiple Ref Cursors can be accessed by a single OracleDataReader.
+Sample 3: Demonstrates how multiple REF Cursors can be accessed by a single OracleDataReader.
-Sample 4: Demonstrates how a DataSet can be populated from a Ref Cursor.
-The sample also demonstrates how a Ref Cursor can be updated.
+Sample 4: Demonstrates how a DataSet can be populated from a REF Cursor.
+The sample also demonstrates how a REF Cursor can be updated.
 Sample 5: Demonstrates how a DataSet can be populated from an OracleRefCursor object.
-Sample 6: Demonstrates how to populate a DataSet with multiple Ref Cursors selectively.
+Sample 6: Demonstrates how to populate a DataSet with multiple REF Cursors selectively.
-Sample 7: Demonstrates how to selectively obtain OracleDataReader objects from Ref Cursors.
+Sample 7: Demonstrates how to selectively obtain OracleDataReader objects from REF Cursors.

 Statement Cache
 ===============